 I'm a UX Designer based in New York City.

-It was a long time before I finally realized my aspiration to be a designer.
-However, my journey, all the experience enriches me to be better at it.
+It was a long journey before I finally realized my aspiration to be a designer.
+However, all the experience enriches me to be better at it.

 When I was in college, I was a backpacker.
 As an exchange student, I traveled all around the U.S and found it fascinating to learn about a different culture.
 Later, I studied International Education at NYU and took classes in London and Paris.
 From a sociology and anthropology perspective, I learned how to understand different mentalities and empathize with them.
 However, working as an educator, I felt my adventurous spirit and creativity frittering away little by little.